eCitizen/Connect/DataPolicy-ExecutiveOrder/DataPolicy-2013.md

 Action: Publication Priority Form

-Publishing Workflow and Approval Chain
+Publishing Workflow and Approval Chain [Section 2] (https://github.com/eCitizen/Connect/blob/master/DataPolicy-ExecutiveOrder/DataPolicy.md#section-2-workflow-and-approval-chains)

 - Each department head shall confirm or update the names and contact information for the individuals noted on the Open Data Manager business and legal points of contact roster for their department.

 - Each department head shall conduct an initial assessment of the types and amounts of data sets for which it is responsible.
 This assessment shall include: